thiyagucom/thiyagucom.github.io/_posts/2025-6-19-Self-Hosting-Gen-AI-in-GKE.md

 From crafting compelling marketing copy to generating intricate code, or even aiding in creative brainstorming, Large Language Models (LLMs) like GPT, Llama, and Gemini have opened up a universe of possibilities.
 They are reshaping how we work, create, and interact with information, empowering us with capabilities that were unimaginable just a few years ago

 For many, interacting with these powerful AI models means tapping into cloud-hosted APIs – a convenient, scalable, and readily accessible solution.
 But what if you crave more?
 More control, more customization, more privacy, or simply a deeper understanding of the magic behind the curtain?

 This is where the exciting world of self-hosting your own Large Language Models on Google Kubernetes Engine (GKE) comes into play.
 Moving beyond simple API calls, self-hosting on GKE means bringing these formidable computational brains into your own managed infrastructure, offering unparalleled flexibility and governance.

-Deploying Large Language Models (LLMs) in production requires a robust and scalable infrastructure.
-These models are inherently resource-intensive, demanding significant computational power, efficient data handling, and sophisticated management.

 ## Google Kebernetes Engine (GKE)